simonsso/christmas_lights/docs/README.md

 *  Measure  current and find it was low enough to be driven by a gpio
 *  Ad a arduino from the project.
 *  PWM on a few ports.
+*  A few years later deploy a new batch with the ATtiny85 digispark arduino platform

 <img width="500" src="pink.jpg">
 <img width="500" src="julpyssel.jpg">